Studying at Oamk

 Peer tutors will be assigned to every exchange student by the Student Union OSAKO and International Services of Oamk.
 The peer tutors are degree students of Oamk, whose job is to make the studies and life in Oamk as smooth as possible for you.

 Your own tutor will contact you before the exchange, once assignments have been completed.
 A group of tutors will welcome you for arrival services at the beginning of your exchange.
 Feel free to keep in touch with your own and other tutors during your exchange.

-We’re using Facebook groups for all exchange students and peer tutors of Oamk – feel free to join in:
+We’re using WhatsApp and Facebook groups for all exchange students and peer tutors of Oamk – feel free to join in:

 Here is a list of all possible activities of Oamk's international peer tutoring:

 Roles: exchange nomination & application information and guidance, learning agreements (before, during and after the mobility) orientation days, check in, check up and check out meeting.

 N.B.!
 We are working across teams in Academic Affairs, International Mobility Services & Oamk Services.
 Check also Oiva/Tuudo for updates.

 - Mr Bastian Fähnrich, Education Designer, Oamk Services

 • Tuesdays, 11-13, Linnanmaa campus (Yliopistokatu 9) 7 C building, 1st floor, service hall (pdf map)

 • Wednesdays, 11-13, Kontinkangas campus (Kiviharjuntie 4), Louhi building, 1st floor, room 1194 (pdf map)